mabinogi233/UndetectedChromedriver/README.md

 ---

-## · v1.0.0 version log
+## · v1.0.1 version log

-This is the first version.
+This is the second version. fix headless mode can't use problem.

 Use ChromeDriverBuilder to get a UndetectedChromeDriver